tikatoo/irc.js/docs/API.rst

     `function (message) { }`

-    Emitted when ever the server responds with an error-type message.
+    Emitted whenever the server responds with an error-type message.
     See the `raw` event for details on the `message` object.
     Unhandled messages, although they are shown as errors in the log, are not emitted using this event: see `unhandled`.

+.. js:data:: 'netError'

+    `function (exception) { }`

+    Emitted when the socket connection to the server emits and error event.
+    See `net.Socket's error event <https://nodejs.org/api/net.html#net_event_error_1>`_ for more information.

 .. js:data:: 'unhandled'